nellie689/TLRN/README.md

 ************************** Setup **************************

-The main dependencies are listed below, the other packages are easy to install with "pip install" according to the hints when you run the code.
+The main dependencies are listed below, the other packages can be easily installed with "pip install" according to the hints when running the code.

 * python=3.10
 * pytorch=2.0.0